prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 }
 ```

 Note that the returned object contains a `data` key, which in turn contains the `number` field that was specified in the `RandomNumberPayload` in the SDL document.
-[Error handling](!alias-quawa7aed0) works similarly to other Graphcool Functions, if an object containing the `error` key is returned.
+[Error handling](!alias-geihakoh4e) works similarly to other Graphcool Functions, if an object containing the `error` key is returned.

-## The Authenticated User
+## The authenticated `User` (only for [non-ejected](!alias-opheidaix3#non-ejected-projects) projects)

 If the request of a query contains authentication information on the [session user](!alias-geekae9gah#user-login), you can use the `user` query to query information on that user.
 All fields of the `User` type are available.